Practical Science on Movement and Pain

 The bottom line is that ideal posture is different for everyone, so don’t rely too much on how your posture looks, judge how it feels.
 If it doesn’t feel natural, it won’t work.

 OK, so there’s a list of things that probably won’t help you improve your posture.
-In the next post I’ll write about some approaches that might help.
+In a future post I’ll write about some approaches that might help.